BardicDefense/purple-hack/spells.md

 #### Delayed Blast Fireball

-_Evocation (R: Long, D: Special)_
+_Evocation (R: Medium, D: Instant)_
-Save: Arcana 14.
-The caster creates a fireball that will detonate at a later time after a specified trigger.
-The fireball deals 1d6 fire damage per level of the caster, maximum 15d6.
+Save: Dexterity 17.
+AoE: 20-ft radius / 8 × 8.
+LoS not required.
+The blast deals
+1d6+1 fire damage per caster level.
+While it can explode as normal, it can also be set to not explode for up to 10 minutes from its original casting, as stated by the caster at the time of casting.
+Combustibles in the AoE are set alight, and failed saves force item saves.

 #### Feeblemind

 _Enchantment (R: Medium, D: Permanent)_
 Save: Willpower 17.
-The subject’s intelligence is reduced to semi-intelligent level.
-The subject can only babble incoherently and cannot cast spells or use magic items.
+The subject’s intelligence drops to that of an imbecile.
+It loses all knowledge and memory of any spells, plus the ability to communicate and so on, though it can still defend itself in a primitive fashion.
+Only Dispel Magic or Hex Weaving can cancel the effect.

 #### Find the Path

-_Divination (R: Self, D: Concentration)_
+_Divination (R: Self, D: 1 hour)_
-The caster knows the shortest, most direct route to a specific location.
+The caster learns the most practicable and direct physical route to, out of, or into a locale (not to creatures / objects within it).
+If seeking an area inside a locale, relatively precise criteria must be specified when the spell is cast (e.g. “the throne room”, “the centre”), and cannot be altered afterwards.
+The path revealed may not be the safest route.

 #### Fly

 _Transmutation (R: Touch, D: 1d6x10 minutes, plus 10 minutes per caster level)_
-The subject can fly at Speed 120.
+The subject grows wings that enable them to fly at Speed 40.
+Encumbrance speed reductions apply.
+Clothing is torn; worn armour prevents the spell from working.

 #### Hold Monster